ubc-cirrus-lab/caribou/docs/design.md

 This can be used to override the global settings in the `config.yml`.
 If none or an empty dictionary is provided, the global config takes precedence.
 The dictionary has two keys:
-  - `only_regions`: A list of regions that the function can be deployed to.
+  - `allowed_regions`: A list of regions that the function can be deployed to.
   If this list is empty, the function can be deployed to any region.
-  - `forbidden_regions`: A list of regions that the function cannot be deployed to.
+  - `disallowed_regions`: A list of regions that the function cannot be deployed to.
   If this list is empty, the function can be deployed to any region.
   - `providers`: A list of providers that the function can be deployed to.
   This can be used to override the global settings in the `config.yml`.